imos/imosh/doc/var/boolval.sh.md

-# func::boolval
+# boolval
-func::boolval -- Casts a variable as a boolean value.
+boolval -- Casts a variable as a boolean value.

 Casts variable as a boolean value.
 If it fails, returns 1.